Board: AQA | Option: 2J | Component: 2 (Depth Study) | Assessment focus: AO3 (historical interpretations)

 - Radical Reconstruction: Congressional plans, the Freedmen’s Bureau, and Black political participation

-- The causes of the Civil War: slavery, states’ rights, or the failure of political leadership?
+- The causes of the Civil War: slavery as the central cause vs states’ rights vs the failure of political leadership

 - Lincoln: reluctant emancipator or principled abolitionist?

-- Reconstruction: a revolution in race relations or a fundamentally flawed project?
+- Reconstruction: a revolution in race relations or a fundamentally flawed project from the start?

 - Why did Reconstruction fail?
 Northern retreat, Southern resistance, or structural impossibility?